Paul B. Miller

 He has presented his work at several conferences and workshops, including the Obligations VI Conference at Western University, the Private Law Theory Workshop at the University of Toronto Faculty of Law, and the Fiduciary Law Workshop at Notre Dame Law School.

 Professor Miller’s scholarship has been published in journals including the University of Toronto Law Journal, McGill Law Journal, Osgoode Hall Law Journal, and Queen’s Law Journal.
-With Andrew Gold, he is editor of the forthcoming volume Philosophical Foundations of Fiduciary Law (Oxford University Press).
+With Andrew Gold, he is the editor of Philosophical Foundations of Fiduciary Law (Oxford University Press, 2014).

 Before joining McGill in 2013, Professor Miller was Assistant Professor of Law at Queen’s University and served as a law clerk to the Hon.
 Justice Ian Binnie of the Supreme Court of Canada.